 Take a look at how Hubspot makes sure its users know exactly what to expect when they click on a Twitter website card, “message matching” each of the four elements above:

-Have you ever used a Twitter landing page with success?
+Have you ever used a Twitter post-click landing page with success?
 Do you plan on incorporating them into your social media marketing strategy?
-Have any hot tips not included here?
-Let us know in the comments or create your first landing page for free here!